matthewliuswims/name-keeper/README.md

 5) try a bunch of users and a bunch of groups
 6) see if https://native.directory/stars/popup-menu works well
 7) don't have to import styles if I'm not overriding anything?
+8) change package versions from latest to numbers
+9) design decision for groupName.. was bad